Celebration of Mexican political anniversaries in 2010: Reflection

 SEP had several meetings with the Administrative Office and with its legal department to specify which actions can be taken, within the bounds of the law.

 The museum was finally created.
 The national gallery "Galeria de Palacio Nacional" was inaugurated on 20 September in the National Palace in Mexico City, during the celebration dates, showing an exhibition called "Mexico 200 años.
 La patria en construccion".
 According to the opinion of the man in charge of restoring and looking after the pieces of the exhibition, whose name is Miguel Ángel Fernandez, it is the right moment for Mexicans to make a reflection about these 200 years of independent life.
 When he was interviewed by the news agency Milenium, he said that Mexicans can make this reflection after having contact with the moments that led to the construction of the country.
-Fernandez also referred to the importance of the building where the exposition takes place, Palacio National, which is the location of the executive power, where the presidents carry on "El grito", and the bell of the independence is rang.
+Fernandez also referred to the importance of the building where the exposition takes place, Palacio National, which is the location of the executive power, where the presidents carry on "El grito", and the bell of the independence is rung.
 He said that the building itself is emblematic.
 Then he quoted Diego Rivera on the building Placio Nacional:"It is the hearth of the Nation".

 The exhibition was full of symbols and patriotic content.
 It showed elements related to key moments and key personalities for the independence.
 It includes more than 550 historical pieces.
 Some examples are the independence act, the sword of Morelos (Independence leader) the image of the Virgin of Guadalupe that was used as an independence movement banner, and the fundamental document for the declaration of the independence, known as "Sentimientos de la Nación".
 Fernandez made a reflection in reference to the exhibition: "The exhibition is an emotive and marvelous way, but the construction of the nation do not ends now, this is why this gallery and this great exhibition exist".